Qawwali music legends Rizwan-Muazzam Qawwals performing at South Asian Sounds Festival at Southbank Centre.

 The two lead singers come from a direct family line of Qawwali music and continue their uncle’s pioneering efforts to transcend cultural, language and religious barriers to spread the devotional, vibrant music of the Sufi mystics.

-The ensemble perform traditional style – sitting on the ground which they believe brings them closer to God.
+The ensemble perform traditional style – sitting on the ground, which they believe brings them closer to God.
 The brothers sing in Farsi, Urdu and Punjabi, using vocal repetition to induce a state of ecstasy.
 Their soaring voices are backed by a Gharana – an ensemble of harmonium, tabla & handclaps – taking Indian classical music to totally unexpected corners.

 Their exhilarating and exciting live show is perfect to close South Asian Sounds 2025.